-After dropping the kids to school the other day, a thought crossed my mind... how fun would a ‘back to school’ party theme be for a hen do?!
+Just think... how fun would a ‘back to school’ party theme be for a hen do?!
 Set up like a normal school day ('class schedule' and all), you could make your way through different subjects, eat your way through delicious food, and, of course, drink you way through refreshing bevies!
-If you like the idea of a back to school theme party for adults (or you’re intrigued by the idea), read on!
+If you like the idea of a back to school themed party for adults (or you’re intrigued by the idea), read on.

-To make this task easier for you, we've provided some 'class/subject' inspiration below.
-Include three or more of the following classes to guarantee an amazing day!
+To help you put together your schedule for the day, we've provided some 'class/subject' inspiration below.
+Include three or more of the following classes to guarantee an amazing celebration.

-Hot tip: We have provided activity ideas and back to school party games inspiration for each class.
-You don't have to do every single one of these suggestions, just choose the ones that you like/suit your party best and go from there!
+We have provided activity ideas and back to school party games inspiration for each class.
+You don't have to do every single one of these suggestions, just choose the ones that you like/suit your party best and go from there.
 Happy planning :-)

 Dinner and a show, anyone?
 Take this opportunity to see the professionals in action!
 From musical theatre and circus acts to male revue shows and stand-up comedians, there are so many fun, unique, awe-inspiring and amazing ways to appreciate the art of performance.

 Rather have the show come to you?
 Why not hire yourself a comedy hypnotist?
-Not only a hilarious performance by a professional, but also a way for your guests to show off their skills once under the spell of hypnosis!
+Not only a hilarious performance by a professional, but also a way for your guests to become the stars of the show (under the spell of hypnosis).

 DRAMA CLASS GAMES:

 Drama class calls for some fun, interactive games that get everyone involved.
-From capturing hilarious moments on camera to performing hidden talents for the group, below are all the ways you can bring the drama to your hen party games:
+From capturing hilarious moments on camera to discovering hidden talents among fellow party-goers, below are all the ways you can add some drama to your games:

 Capture hilarious poses and moments on camera with this fun game.
 Click here for instructions.

-one person acts out a phrase/object to their group.
-If the group guesses what it is within a certain time-frame, they get one point.
+Split party guests into groups and, staring with the bride's group, have one person act out a phrase/object.
+If their team guess what it is within a certain time-frame, they get one point.
 The group with the most points at the end of the game wins.
-Think of back to school party related game cards to tie in with the theme (e.g. teacher's pet, detention, etc.).

 Experts show off their hidden talents and then groups have to try and replicate it.
 Click here fore full game instructions.